-All subjects of Bible interest, both practical and prophetical, will be easily found by referring to the index next to the back cover, and instead of giving man's opinion regarding these sacred matters, about which we are all so much concerned, many of the inspired witnesses of God are allowed to testify by giving the scriptural quotations with book, chapter, and verse.
+All subjects of Bible interest, both practical and prophetical, will be easily found by referring to the Table of Contents, and instead of giving man's opinion regarding these sacred matters, about which we are all so much concerned, many of the inspired witnesses of God are allowed to testify by giving the scriptural quotations with book, chapter, and verse.
 Different phases of these many subject are taken up and the text of scripture clearly setting forth just what God says about the matter is given.